ibm-cloud-docs/cephaas/failover.md

 In a dual–disaster recovery (DR) site setup of {{site.data.keyword.cephaas_full_notm}}, each site has a defined role - primary or secondary that determines how metadata and object requests are processed.
 The following section explains how the two sites interact under normal operation and what happens during a failover event.

+To perform a failover, you must contact IBM.
+IBM will initiates the failover on your behalf.
+{: important}

 ## Metadata requests
 {: #metadata-requests}